MaxymHuang/local_rag_system/README.md

 - **Multi-user support** with thread-safe operations
 - **Multiple file types**: Text, PDF, Word, PowerPoint

+## How RAG Works

+The system uses three key components to enable semantic file search:

+1. **Embedding**
+   - Converts text into numerical vectors that capture semantic meaning
+   - Uses language models to transform text into high-dimensional space
+   - Similar meanings are positioned close together in this space

+2. **Indexing**
+   - Organizes embeddings in a FAISS (Facebook AI Similarity Search) index
+   - Enables efficient similarity search across large datasets
+   - Maintains a searchable structure of all file descriptions

+3. **Inferencing**
+   - Processes user queries to find relevant information
+   - Converts queries into embeddings and searches the index
+   - Returns the most semantically similar files with relevance scores

+This architecture enables semantic search, finding relevant files even when exact words don't match, as long as the meaning is similar.

 ## Quick Start

 ### Docker (Recommended)